TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration

-We implemented TraceCoder model on one NVIDIA L40 48G GPU.
-To prevent overfitting, we adopted an early stopping strategy, and the model is selected based on the best checkpoint from the development set.
-Furthermore, we optimize the threshold of classification using the development set.
-Our trained model takes approximately 8 minutes, 1 hour, 1.5 hour, and 40 minutes to complete one epoch on the MIMIC-III-50, MIMIC-III-FULL, MIMIC-IV-ICD9 and MIMIC-IV-ICD10 datasets respectively.
-The detailed training hyperparameters are listed in Table~\ref{tab:merged}.
-In addition, we select Qwen-Plus\footnote{\url{https://bailian.console.aliyun.com/model-market/detail/qwen-plus}} to generate code-related insights via prompting.
-All codes will be made publicly available~\footnote{\url{https://anonymous.4open.science/r/BIBM-TraceCoder}}.
+We implemented the TraceCoder model on an NVIDIA L40 48G GPU.
+To prevent overfitting, we applied an early stopping strategy, selecting the model checkpoint with the best performance on the development set.
+Additionally, the classification threshold was optimized using the development set.
+Training times per epoch were approximately 8 minutes for MIMIC-III-50, 1 hour for MIMIC-III-FULL, 1.5 hours for MIMIC-IV-ICD9, and 40 minutes for MIMIC-IV-ICD10.
+For generating code-related insights, we used Qwen-Plus\footnote{\url{https://bailian.console.aliyun.com/model-market/detail/qwen-plus}}.
+The source code will be made publicly available~\footnote{\url{https://github.com/Hehe517/TraceCoder}}.

-For the MIMIC-IV experiments, we followed the data splits proposed by Edin et. al.\cite{edin2023automated} to ensure consistency with prior work.
-To enable fair comparisons with other baselines, we adhered to the methodology of Edin et. al.\cite{edin2023automated} by doubling the Macro-F1 scores of previously published works on the MIMIC-III-FULL and MIMIC-IV datasets, aligning with their evaluation protocols.
+For MIMIC-IV experiments, we used the data splits proposed by Edin et al.~\cite{edin2023automated} to ensure consistency with prior work.
+To fairly compare with baselines, we adopted the evaluation protocol from Edin et al.~\cite{edin2023automated}, which doubles the Macro-F1 scores of published works on MIMIC-III-FULL and MIMIC-IV datasets.

-For evaluating the performance of our proposed model, we employ three commonly used metrics: F1-score (Micro and Macro), AUC (Micro and Macro), and precision at N (P@N).
+We evaluated the performance of TraceCoder using three common metrics: F1-score (Micro and Macro), AUC (Micro and Macro), and precision at N (P@N).